Revisiting the integral form of Gauss' law for a generic case of electrodynamics with arbitrarily moving Gaussian surface: Abstract

 \section{Abstract}

-We have analytically examined the integral form of Gauss' law for arbitrarily moving charges inside and outside an arbitrarily expanding (or contracting) and deforming Gaussian surface with explicit use of the motion of the Gaussian surface and the Maxwell equations under consideration.
-We have obtained a simple-looking differential equation $\frac{\text{d}}{\text{d}\text{t}}\oint_{s(t)}\vec{E}\cdot\text{d}\vec{s}(t)=\frac{I^{(s)}_{\text{in}}(t)}{\epsilon_0}$ for time-dependent Gauss' flux-integral.
-We have explicitly calculated time-dependent Gauss' flux-integral for the moving surface and have found no changes in the original result which was obtained without explicit use of the motion.
-Our explicit derivation of Gauss' flux-integral for the moving surface can be directly useful in an undergraduate/postgraduate physics class for a better understanding of Gauss' law for electrodynamics.
+We have re-examined the integral form of Gauss’ law for arbitrarily moving charges inside and outside an arbitrarily expanding (or contracting) and deforming Gaussian surface.
+We have explicitly calculated the time-dependent Gauss' flux integral for such a generic non-static case with the Maxwell equations under consideration.
+We have obtained an evolution equation $\frac{\text{d}}{\text{d}\text{t}}\oint_{s(t)}\vec{E}\cdot\text{d}\vec{s}(t)=\frac{I^{(s)}_{\text{in}}(t)}{\epsilon_0}$ for the time-dependence of the flux-integral.
+We have pedagogically demonstrated that while the flux integral is dependent on the expansion/contraction of the surface, it is independent of its deformation.